 Over the past three years, there has been a trend of increasing rents as the real estate market has improved.
 The Debtor's gross rents were: 2014 - \$20,540; 2015 - \$27,250; and 2016 - \$39,240.
-The Debtor believes that this improvement is due to the improving real estate market and by Lisa D'Aoust's ability to re-focus on the business.
+The Debtor believes that this improvement is due to the improving real estate market and Lisa D'Aoust's ability to re-focus on the business.
 In 2014 and 2015, Ms. D'Aoust had a family member battling cancer.
 That family member needed care and was the parent of a young child who also needed care and supervision.
 Ms. D'Aoust stepped in to help her family through that difficult time.
-Whereas Ms. D'Aoust is the sole owner of the Debtor, rent collection, marketing the property to fill vacancies, and real estate sales necessarily suffered during this time.
+Whereas Ms. D'Aoust is the sole owner of the Debtor, rent collection, marketing the property to fill vacancies, and real estate sales3 necessarily suffered during this time.
 Ms. D'Aoust was unable to spend as much time collecting rents and filling vacancies as she would have liked, nor was she able to spend as much time on her real estate sales.
-This difficulty was compounded by the fact that her life partner had just lost of his sand and gravel business in 2011 and a secured creditor, National Finance Corporation, was pursuing LTD Management for the deficiency.
+This difficulty was compounded by the fact that her life partner had just lost his sand and gravel business in 2011 and a secured creditor, NFC, was pursuing LTD Management for the deficiency.
 Those events were a distraction that prevented Ms. D'Aoust from being able to give the Debtor her full attention.

 Ms. D'Aoust's family member died in 2016.
 While this was a tragic and unfortunate event, her passing did enable Ms. D'Aoust to re-focus on the future.
 She took custody of the minor child and focused her attention on the business.
-The Debtor now has stable residential and commercial tenants which the Debtor expects to yield annual gross rents of at least \$57,600.
-Also, a significant increase to the Debtor's rental income going forward will be the rental payments made by Ms. D'Aoust's non-debtor entity, LTD Teamwork Realty, LLC.
-This non-debtor entity occupies one of the commercial units in the Real Estate and also serves as the manager of the Real Estate
+The Debtor now has stable residential and commercial tenants which the Debtor expects to yield annual gross rents of at least \$63,600.
+Also, a significant increase to the Debtor's rental income going forward will be the rental payments made by Ms. D'Aoust's non-debtor entity, Teamwork Realty5.
+Teamwork Realty, began paying \$1,200 rent per month to the Debtor in September 2017 and has executed a three-year lease with the Debtor.

-&lt;sup>3 During 2014 and 2015 Ms. D'Aoust operated her real estate sales business within LTD Management, Inc. At the end of 2015, Ms. D'Aoust separated the two businesses such that her real estate sales business is operated under LTD Teamwork Realty, LLC and the Debtor's only business is owning and renting the Real Estate.
+3 During 2014 and 2015 Ms. D'Aoust operated her real estate sales business within LTD Management, Inc. At the end of 2015, Ms. D'Aoust separated the two businesses such that her real estate sales business is operated under LTD Teamwork Realty, LLC and the Debtor's only business is owning and renting the Real Estate.

-&lt;sup>4 It was in trying to help her partner avoid foreclosure and the loss of his business that Ms. D'Aoust agreed to place a mortgage on the Real Estate owned by the Debtor to the benefit of National Finance, a creditor in this bankruptcy proceeding.
-The funds were supposed to help prevent foreclosure and loss of the business.
-It did not work and left the Debtor with a deficiency owed to National Finance.
+4 It was in trying to help her partner avoid foreclosure and the loss of his business that Ms. D'Aoust agreed to place a mortgage on the Real Estate owned by the Debtor to the benefit of National Finance, a creditor in this bankruptcy proceeding.
+The funds were supposed to help prevent foreclosure and loss of his business.
+It did not work and left the Debtor with a deficiency owed to National Finance for a loan the proceeds of which the Debtor did not receive or benefit from.